 The Plan is a defined contribution plan established by the Company on February 1, 1997.
-Each eligible employee who has completed at least 1,000 hours of service in a consecutive 12-month period commencing on date of hire (or during any Plan year) is eligible to participate in the Plan.
+Each eligible employee who has completed at least 1,000 hours of service in a consecutive 12-month period commencing on date of hire (or during any subsequent Plan year) is eligible to participate in the Plan.
 Participation may begin on the first day of the month following eligibility.
+Effective February 1, 2025, long-term part-time employees, defined as employees with at least 500 hours of service for two sequentially consecutive 12-month periods, are eligible to participate in the Plan.
 The Plan is subject to the provisions of ERISA.

 The responsibility for management of Plan assets and the investment policy is vested in the Plan's Benefits Investment Committee.
-Benefits Investment Committee members are appointed by the Company's Senior Vice President, Global Benefits or successor title.
-The administration of the Plan is vested in the Senior Vice President, Global Benefits or successor title.
+Benefits Investment Committee members are appointed by the Company's Senior Vice President, Global Total Rewards (or individual from time to time performing such function).
+Responsibility for operation and administration of the Plan is vested in the Senior Vice President, Global Total Rewards (or individual from time to time performing such function).
+Effective March 15, 2024, the Plan was amended to allocate such responsibility to the Senior Vice President, Global Total Rewards (or individual from time to time performing such function).

-Banco Popular de Puerto Rico ("Trustee") is the Plan's trustee and prior to December 1, 2020, Northern Trust Company ("Northern Trust Company" or the "Former Custodian") was the custodian and held the Plan's assets.
-Northern Trust Company entered into a custodial agreement with Bank of America, N.A., a subsidiary of Bank of America Corporation, as the sub-custodian of the Plan for the limited purpose of making payouts from the Plan in accordance with the Plan document.
-Effective December 1, 2020, Bank of America, N.A. ("Current Custodian") was appointed as the current custodian of the Plan and holds the Plan's assets.
-The Current Custodian is a subsidiary of Bank of America Corporation.
-The Trustee remits all contributions received from the Company to the Former Custodian or Current Custodian who invests those contributions as directed by participants according to the policies established by the Benefits Investment Committee.
+Banco Popular de Puerto Rico ("Trustee") is the Plan's trustee.
+Bank of America, N.A. ("Custodian") was appointed as the custodian of the Plan and holds the Plan's assets.
+The Custodian is a subsidiary of Bank of America Corporation.
+The Trustee remits all contributions received from the Company to the Custodian who invests those contributions as directed by participants according to the policies established by the Benefits Investment Committee.
+Merrill Lynch, Pierce, Fenner & Smith, Inc., which is the record keeper for the Plan, is a subsidiary of Merrill Lynch & Company and ultimately a subsidiary of Bank of America Corporation.